ibm-cloud-docs/key-protect/view-keys.md

 By default, `GET api/v2/keys` returns your first 200 keys, but you can adjust this limit by using the `limit` parameter at query time.
 To learn more about `limit` and `offset`, see [Retrieving a subset of keys](/docs/key-protect?topic=key-protect-view-keys&interface=api#retrieve-subset-keys-api).

 Not seeing the full list of keys?
-You might need to use `limit` and `offset` or check with your administrator to ensure you're assigned the correct level access to keys in your instance.
+You might need to use `limit` and `offset` or check with your administrator to help ensure you're assigned to the correct level access to keys in your instance.
 To learn more, see [Unable to view or list keys](/docs/key-protect?topic=key-protect-troubleshooting#unable-to-list-keys-api).
 {: tip}

 ### Retrieving a subset of keys